Wendy Rodwell: Upgrade to regular

-Character reflection
+Cancellation and return

 After the last episode of Neighbours aired, Leask reflected on her stint as Wendy.
 Leask explained that she was worried with the initial backlash from viewers, but their eventual acceptance of Wendy helped her understand the character more.
 Leask reported that fans on Twitter were much more accepting of Wendy than fans on Facebook.
 Leask said that "the biggest perk of the job" was the correspondence from British fans.
 Leask also thanked people on Twitter for their support of her character and posted, "I'm really grateful that there are a few people who are really positive.
 I love that you're talking to me like a human."
 She also recalled thinking that she did not belong in the show.
 She said that being on the serial felt "magical" and that her posting of behind-the-scenes snapshots corresponded with her belief that actor-fan connection is "immensely important".
 Of the Hendrix storyline, Leask commented, "You could see the story played out as you hope it would in real life.
 We were teaching the audience that this level of bullying still goes on in high school."